matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 to its Child entities).
 Cascading from Child to Parent is not very useful and recommended.
 * There is no default cascade type in JPA.
 By default, no operation is cascaded.

-1. CascadeType.PERSIST: means that `save()` or `persist()` operations cascade to related entities.
+1. `CascadeType.PERSIST`: means that `save()` or `persist()` operations cascade to related entities.
-2. CascadeType.MERGE: means that related entities are merged when the owning entity is merged.
+2. `CascadeType.MERGE`: means that related entities are merged when the owning entity is merged.
-3. CascadeType.REFRESH: means the child entity also gets reloaded from the database whenever the parent entity is refreshed.
+3. `CascadeType.REFRESH`: means the child entity also gets reloaded from the database whenever the parent entity is refreshed.
-4. CascadeType.REMOVE: means propagates remove operation from parent to child entity.
+4. `CascadeType.REMOVE`: means propagates remove operation from parent to child entity.
-5. CascadeTpe.DETACH: means detach all child entities if a "manual detach" occurs for parent.
+5. `CascadeType.DETACH`: means detach all child entities if a "manual detach" occurs for parent.
-6. CascadeType.ALL: is shorthand for all of the above cascade operations.
+6. `CascadeType.ALL`: is shorthand for all of the above cascade operations.

 ### Spring Security AuthenticationProvider.

 * As of now we are planning to log in operation using the inMemoryAuthentication.
 But the idle way is to perform login check against a DB table or any other storage system which is more secure.
-* For the same, Spring Security allow us to write our own custom logic to authenticate a user based on our requirements by implementing AuthenticationProvider interface.
+* Spring Security allow us to write our own custom logic to authenticate a user based on our requirements by implementing AuthenticationProvider interface.
 Below is the sample implementation.
 ```java
 @Component